I stopped doing New Year’s resolutions when I noticed how little time it took me to break them.

 I can’t tell you the amount of times I totally miss my savings goal or end up using all my savings on a vacation I think I really need.
 I do this even now, but I’ve learned to forgive myself and keep going.

-Before I used to just give up, see the goal as unreachable and see my life as hopeless.
+Before I use to just give up, see the goal as unattainable and see my life as hopeless.